-Toss in a handful of greens, such as spinach, Swiss chard or kale.
-Herbs such as rosemary, sage or basil, and spices such as chili pepper, black pepper, and bay leaves add an extra layer of flavor to soup.
-For Italian soups, I usually toss in a rind of Parmigiano-Reggiano.
+In addition, herbs such as rosemary, sage, or basil, and spices such as chili pepper, black pepper, and bay leaves add an extra layer of flavor to soups or stews.

 Let it simmer

-Soups taste better when the ingredients have had a little time to get to know each other.
+Soups and stews taste better when the ingredients have had a little time to get to know each other.
 Once all the vegetables are cooked, add your pasta or grains, if using, and simmer gently until tender.